-Cron Triggers · Cloudflare Workers docs
+Cron Triggers

 Examples

-Here are some common time intervals that may be useful for setting up your Cron Trigger.
+Some common time intervals that may be useful for setting up your Cron Trigger:

 * * * * *